hendecahedron/tyan-a-bumfit/README.md

 # tyan-a-bumfit

-A Clojure library designed to ... well, that part is up to you.
+Implementation of the Yan Tan Tethera number system

 ## Usage

 FIXME

+## Acknowledgements

+Warmest thanks to Yo for the idea

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Matthew Chadwick

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.